Last Updated on

 - WPBackItUp: A no-nonsense solution that makes the process of backing up your site easy, even for beginners.

-Do you have any questions about how to create a backup of your WordPress site?
+Do you have any questions about how to create a backup of your WordPress site, or which WordPress backup plugin could be best for you?
 Let us know in the comments section below!